teresafds/pyradigm/README.md

 [![codecov](https://codecov.io/gh/raamana/pyradigm/branch/master/graph/badge.svg)](https://codecov.io/gh/raamana/pyradigm)

-## CSVs suck.
-Upgrade your life with pyradigm
+## Introduction

-The illustration below describes the full functionality of `pyradigm` in the latest version `0.6`, for which docs will be updated shortly (see below illustration for docs on previous versions):
+The illustration below describes the full functionality of `pyradigm` in the latest version `0.6`, for which docs will be updated shortly (see below illustration for docs):

 ![flyer.png](docs/flyer.png)